Insyte and Resources

-There are a number of issues for plant operators that arise from this process.
+There are a number of issues for plant operators that arise from the use of SPIR documents in oil and gas projects.
 The release of these documents by the EPC is often left until the very end of the project, or not at all, despite financial penalty clauses being inserted in the contracts.
-This is a particular challenge to the operator who wants to reduce the operating risk by purchasing long lead items early enough, and those who want to calculate the size of warehouse they require.
+This is a real challenge to the operator who wants to reduce the operating risk by purchasing long lead items early enough, and those who want to calculate the size of warehouse they require in a greenfield project.

 The format of the SPIR is frequently inconsistent; effectively being a paper form that has been recreated onto a spreadsheet and edited many times.
 In the end it resembles nothing much more than an optimistic vendor order form.
-Certainly it is an incredibly difficult document to extract data from, and as no two forms are constructed in the same way; extracting a complete project worth of data is a costly exercise in terms of both manpower and time.
+Certainly, it is an incredibly difficult document to extract data from, and as no two forms are constructed in the same way and often have merged cells.
+Extracting a complete project worth of data is a costly exercise in terms of both manpower and time.

 I also take issue with the spares actually listed on the form.
 Interpretation of what constitutes two years operating spares vary from manufacturer to manufacturer.
 Some list only basic consumables, as in their opinion, that is all that is required in the first two years, some list a full production BoM (Bill of Materials) that includes such items as pump casing.
 Neither approach is much use to the analyst trying to decide what spares to stock in the plant or organise an on-demand local supply for.

-I do not want to spend subsequent years repeating the exercise to find out what spares I do not have, or which spares I will never use, you know, those spares that were purchased just in case, or those that were purchased simply to fill the warehouse.
+I do not want to spend subsequent years repeating the exercise to find out what spares I do not have, or which spares I will never use, you know, those spares that were purchased “just in case”.

-When reviewing SPIR documents in order to determine the spares required for the operation, the criticality of the equipment, the maintenance capability, and an understanding of the planned consumption also need to taken into account.
+When reviewing SPIR documents in order to determine the spares required for the operation, the criticality of the equipment, the maintenance capability, and an understanding of the planned consumption also need to take into account.
 Furthermore, a number of organisations have strategies to run certain non-critical equipment to failure and then replace the complete unit rather than repair the item using the recommended spares.
-This information is, understandably, not on the SPIR form but is vital in the decision making process.
+This information is, understandably, not on the SPIR form but is vital in the decision-making process.

 It never ceases to amaze me seeing a room full of people analysing SPIR forms and ordering the spares listed – using the helpful column added by the vendor – without taking these factors into account.